ckeditor/ckeditor5/docs/tutorial/editor.md

 } );
 ```

-Refreshing the page again should add two buttons at the top of the editor.
-If you type anything into the editor and click the "back arrow" button, your changes should be removed.
+After refreshing the page, the editor should have two buttons at the top.
+If you type something into the editor and click the "back arrow" button, your changes should be removed.
 Clicking the "forward arrow" button should restore those changes.

-The configuration object we just updated is what controls the features, look and behaviour of the editor.
-Once you'll want to change any aspect of the editor, it'll most likely happen through this object.
+The configuration object we just updated controls the features, appearance, and behavior of the editor.
+If you want to change any aspect of the editor, it's most likely through this object.

 ## Editor methods

-Now that you can type inside the editor, let's test other editor methods besides `create()`.
+Now that you can type in the editor, let's test other editor methods besides `create()`.
 Add the following to the bottom of the `src/main.js` file.
 It'll allow us to access the editor instance globally for testing purposes.

 ```js
 // Add the global `editor` variable (only needed for debugging) window.editor = editor;
 ```

-Four common methods we'll be testing are:
+Four common methods we'll test are:

 * {@link module:core/editor/utils/dataapimixin~DataApi#getData `getData()`}
 * {@link module:core/editor/utils/dataapimixin~DataApi#setData `setData()`}